-Mann, a Free Soil, was the representative for Massachusetts's 8th congressional district from 1851 to 1853.
+Mann was the representative for Massachusetts’s 8th congressional district and was a Free Soil.
+He served from 1851 to 1853.

 From Apr 1848 to Mar 1853, Mann missed 357 of 1,391 roll call votes, which is 25.7%.
 This is on par with the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.